healthdatasafe/demo-dr-form/Technical_flow.md

 ##### Flow Patient Web App

-The link to the patient webApp contains in its query the Dr's apiEndpoint
+The link to the patient webApp contains in its query the Doctor's apiEndpoint

-1- The WebApp query HDS to figure out which questionnary to display (hardcode 1st version)
+1- The WebApp query HDS to figure out which questionnaire to display (hardcode 1st version)

 2- The WebApp present the description of HDS, the recipient of the form (the Dr) and propose to register or login in

-3- After Log-In the App recieves and API endpoint
+3- After Log-In the App receives and API endpoint

 - The app check the state of this form with the latest event in `demo-dr-form` stream event-type `demo-dr-form-state/questionnary-x`
 - If this is the first time the use logs-in with this form the WebApp creates  and `sharing` api-endpoint for the Dr and publish it in his `inbox`  stream